William Highfield Jones

-Wolverhampton-born William Highfield Jones JP (7 January 1829 – 25 March 1903) was a successful industrialist, local politician, author and benefactor who, with two of his brothers, built one of the largest businesses in Wolverhampton, Jones Brothers & Co.
-He became an alderman and the twenty-fifth Mayor of Wolverhampton.
-The Jones brothers are the only family to have provided three Mayors of Wolverhampton.
+William Highfield Jones JP (7 January 1829 – 25 March 1903) was a successful industrialist, local politician, author and benefactor who, with two of his brothers, built one of the largest businesses in Wolverhampton, Jones Brothers & Co.
+He became an alderman and the twenty-fifth mayor of Wolverhampton.
+The Jones brothers are the only family to have provided three mayors of Wolverhampton.

 Early years

 Jones was born in Wolverhampton on 7 January 1829, one of nine children of Edward Jones and Rebecca.
 Jones' father was a foreman at the Old Hall japanning works, where three of his sons became apprenticed.
 William left and set up his own business in rented workshops nearby.

 Jones Bros. & Co.

 In due course Jones was joined by his two brothers, Harry and Benjamin, and they bought an empty japanning works and set up the company of Jones Bros. & Co. in 1853.
 As the business grew they expanded into adjoining properties.
 Benjamin's son's joined the company and travelled extensively representing the company in South Africa, India and China.
 In 1886 Jones is named as a co-inventor of "a new method of ornamenting metal articles by electro deposit process on the articles and filling in the ornaments with japan, varnish, paint or enamel".
 Jones retired in 1896.